Saturday, December 21, 2024

 Where will former prisoners serve - together with others or in special forces?

 Therefore, the Third Assault categorically rejects one of the requirements of the new law for organizing the service of former prisoners - that they must carry it out in separate special forces.
 “We will not do any fines, this is unacceptable.
 On the contrary, we have successful experience of spraying with mobilized people.
-A couple of people for each squad, five or six per platoon - this is enough to replenish our ranks and safely integrate new recruits,” says Kukharchuk.
+A couple of people per squad, five or six per platoon - this is enough to replenish our ranks and safely integrate new recruits,” says Kukharchuk.

-However, for example, the Fifth Assault Brigade plans to form a separate battalion of 600-800 people from former prisoners over the next few months.
+However, for example, in the Fifth Assault Brigade they plan to form a separate battalion of 600-800 people from former prisoners over the next few months.
 Perhaps even with their commanders from among the convicted officers.
 “We are extremely short of personnel.
 And, taking into account the new legislation, fresh mobilization from the TCC will have to wait.
 This way we will at least close the hole,” explains the deputy commander, who introduces himself simply as Vladislav.

 A former prosecutor, he is, however, not inclined to perceive prison recruits as criminals escaping punishment.
 “We cooperate with those who are motivated.
 Who wants to fulfill their duty,” Vladislav convinces.
 At the same time, he realizes: the risk of yesterday’s prisoners escaping from a military unit is considerable, and there will be no one to catch them.
-And therefore he promises to send the future battalion to such a difficult sector of the front, from where he himself “barely left in an armored car.”
+Therefore, he promises to send the future battalion to such a difficult sector of the front, from where he himself “barely left in an armored car.”

 23-year-old Kiev resident Vitaly Y. has already signed up for the Fifth Assault - one of the prisoners whom the colony leadership brought to a press conference with the authors of the law on the mobilization of convicts.
 In the fall of 2020, Lutsk police detained him with a large package of synthetic stimulants.
 The man claimed that he was only sending other people’s parcels by mail, but the court did not take into account his repentance and his newborn daughter and put him behind bars for seven years for selling a particularly large batch of drugs.